-William H. Gass

 First of all, kids are still being promoted without being able to read.
 This one gets me particularly upset because I work in a school for kids who have been forced out of the Boston Public School system.
 In our school, at present, we have two teenagers with second grade reading levels and one girl who cannot read at all.
 All three of these students left high school in the tenth grade.
 Hmmm.
 It looks like the MCAS didn't prevent these kids from being promoted without reading ability, but it just waited until tenth grade to force them out.

 Second of all, the governor doesn't really want to make the call on MCAS.
 His readiness project is conveniently set up to decide all of that stuff for him.
 So our job now is to convince the various committees of the readiness project that MCAS reform is a priority, is necessary, and is the best thing to do for our kids.
-For more information on how to do that, please visit Citizens for Public Schools, and revel in their awesomen
+For more information on how to do that, please visit Citizens for Public Schools, and revel in their awesomeness.

 Tuesday, February 12, 2008